subhk/SphereTrans.jl/README.md

 All high-level transforms operate on `Float64` data, promoting inputs as needed.

+### Threading

+- High-level transforms are safe under Julia multi-threading: calls using the same `SHTnsConfig` are serialized via an internal lock to avoid races.
+- Different configurations may run concurrently in parallel threads.
+- SHTns itself may use internal OpenMP threads; to avoid oversubscription, set either Julia threads or SHTns OpenMP threads conservatively.

 ### GPU/CUDA usage

 If you work with CUDA arrays (e.g., `CUDA.CuArray`), you can use: